SenseNet/sn-react-redux-todo-app/README.md

 ## Settings

-To use this example you'll need a Sense/Net ECM portal.
+To use this example you'll need a sensenet ECM portal.
 To connect the app with the portal set your site's url as the app's siteUrl

 ```
 import { SetSiteUrl } from 'sn-client-js';